sharetribe/flex-docs/src/docs/tutorial-branding/configuration/index.md

 You can just close those listings from Console.

-> **Note**: if you want to change the currency of a production
+> **Note**: if you want to change the currency of a live marketplace,
-> marketplace, you need to customize your client app so that it allows
+> you need to customize your client app so that it allows providers to
-> providers to update the listing's price even if the currency is wrong.
+> update the listing's price even if the currency is wrong.

 </extrainfo>